Engee documentation

 No description has been provided for this image

-Based on the processing results, we can unambiguously determine the boundaries of each object in the image, and this data can be subsequently applied to further image processing.
+Based on the processing results, we can unambiguously determine the boundaries of each object in the image, and this data can subsequently be applied to further image processing.

 Conclusion